JD Program

 An Ethos of Service

-The Toll Public Interest Center (TPIC) houses the Law School’s pro bono program and oversees robust programming to support students’ development as practice-ready, civically engaged leaders who embrace service.
-All JD students engage in a 70-hour pro bono program and can take advantage of exceptional learning opportunities through more than 20 student-led pro bono projects across six practice areas and a Mobile TEAMS Initiative that connects students to clients near and far.
+The Toll Public Interest Center (TPIC) plays a pivotal role in nurturing this ethos.
+It houses the Law School’s pro bono program and oversees robust programming to support students’ development as practice-ready, civically engaged leaders who embrace service.
+All JD students complete a 70-hour pro bono commitment – the largest in the country – and engage in real-world legal work through more than 20 pro bono projects spanning 6 practice areas.

-TPIC also works closely with students and alumni interested in leveraging their law degrees to effect positive change.
-Flagship initiatives like the Toll Public Interest Scholars, the Toll Public Interest Fellows, and the TolLRAP loan repayment program ensure Penn Carey Law graduates can actualize their public interest goals.
+Beyond the classroom and pro bono work, TPIC also partners with students and alumni eager to apply their legal expertise towards positive societal impact.
+Through flagship initiatives like the Toll Public Interest Scholars, the Toll Public Interest Fellows, and the TolLRAP loan repayment assistance program, TPIC helps graduates realize their public interest goals.

-The Leo Model Foundation Government Service & Public Affairs Initiative prepares students for leadership in government and policymaking, and the Cozen Family Voting Rights Fellowship supports graduates working to advance and protect voting rights.
+In addition, specialized programs such as the Leo Model Foundation Government Service & Public Affairs Initiative prepare students for leadership roles in government and policymaking, while the Cozen Family Voting Rights Fellowship supports graduates working to advance and protect voting rights.

 Pioneering Scholarship

-Faculty engage policymakers on issues ranging from regulation to international law and expand students’ knowledge and experience through innovative courses and collaborative cross-disciplinary research.
+Faculty regularly engage with policymakers on issues ranging from regulation to international law and expand students’ knowledge and experience through innovative courses and collaborative, interdisciplinary research.

-Our 10 centers and institutes cultivate cutting-edge legal research and position Penn Carey Law at the helm of thought leadership on today’s most pressing legal issues.
-Discover our academic centers and institutes →
+With eleven dedicated centers and institutes, Penn Carey Law advances cutting-edge legal scholarship and positions the School at the forefront of thought leadership on today’s most pressing legal and policy challenges.

 A Global Legal Education

-Partnerships with premier institutions like the London School of Economics, Sciences Po, Hong Kong University, and Hebrew University offer students cross-cultural experiences and a deeper engagement with foreign law.
+Through partnerships with world-renowned institutions such as the London School of Economics, Sciences Po, Hong Kong University, and Waseda University, our students gain a deeper understanding of foreign law and engage in transformative cross-cultural experiences.

-Signature programs such as our Global Research Seminars provide rich international learning experiences covering a wide range of cutting-edge legal topics.
-The Law School’s robust selection of 45+ courses on international, foreign, and comparative law empower students to pursue a global legal education without even leaving Philadelphia.
+Signature programs such as our Global Research Seminars provide immersive international learning experiences addressing cutting-edge legal topics.
+Additionally, our robust selection of over 45 courses in international, foreign, and comparative law empowers students to pursue a comprehensive global legal education without leaving Philadelphia.

-Our students engage with distinguished international scholars and influential global leaders, take part in internationally focused research projects and fact-finding missions, and participate in conferences, consortia, and symposia around the world.
+Our students collaborate with distinguished international scholars and global leaders, engage in internationally focused research projects and fact-finding missions, and participate in conferences, consortia, and symposia worldwide.
+Penn Carey Law prepares graduates to challenge assumptions, build a global network, and engage with today’s most pressing international issues.

 A Collegial Culture